BarisTutakli/blog/_posts/2021-11-30-interface-abstract-inheritance.md

 ---
 layout: post
 title: Coding Challenge 9
-subtitle: C# İnterface, Abstraction, Inheritance and Polymorphism
+subtitle: C# Interface, Abstraction, Inheritance and Polymorphism
 tags: [c#,object oriented programming, oop, constructor, İnterface, Abstract, İnheritance, Polymorphism]
 comments: false
 ---

 <p style='text-align: justify;'>
 Why should use interfaces?
 How to define interfaces? how could a class inherit from another class?
 What is an abstract class?
 When ı start learning inheritance, interfaces, abstract classes, i google it a lot.
 However, i saw that many sites use similiar examples.
 They are using either car class or animal class to explain inheritance and interfaces or abstract classes.
-Using them in different projects does not show how to use them in one project.
-This situation made me confused.
+Using them in different projects does not show how to use them in one project.In the beginning this situation made me confused too.
 So, i will do my best to clear your mind using different exercises.</p>

 ## C# Inheritance